yuuushio/rack-typora/README.md

 ## Showcase

-Please take a look at `example.pdf`.
+Please take a look at `markdown-syntax.pdf` to see what the css renders as when exported.

 ## TODO
 - Different H1 font